-Samsung’s Australian office has issued a warning about the health risks of watching 3DTV.
+SYDNEY, AUSTRALIA: Samsung’s Australia office has issued a warning about the health risks of watching 3DTV.
 The dangers are not a small consideration, based on the caveat emptor.

-The advisory warns that “some viewers may experience an epileptic seizure or stroke when exposed to certain flashing images or lights contained in certain television pictures or video games.”
-It further advises that if individuals or their family members have a medical history that includes epilepsy or a stroke, they should consult a medical specialist before attempting to try out 3D television.
+“Some viewers may experience an epileptic seizure or stroke when exposed to certain flashing images or lights contained in certain television pictures or video games.
+If you or any of your family has a history of epilepsy or stroke, please consult with a medical specialist before using the 3D function,” the warning reads.

-Viewers are cautioned to stop watching 3DTV displays immediately should they experience altered vision, lightheadedness, dizziness, involuntary eye movement or muscle twitches, confusion, nausea, convulsions, cramps disorientation or loss of awareness.
+It tells viewers to stop watching in 3D immediately if they experience altered vision, lightheadedness, dizziness, involuntary eye movement or muscle twitches, confusion, nausea, convulsions, cramps disorientation or loss of awareness.

-Watching 3DTV is contraindicated for people in poor health, and for those who are sleep deprived or drunk, according to the Samsung Australia advisory.
+Watching 3DTV is contraindicated for people in poor health, who are sleep deprived or drunk, Samsung Australia’s warning says.
 It also recommends not placing a 3DTV near “open stairwells, cables, balconies or other objects that may cause you to injure yourself,” in the case of disorientation.

 Future US's leading brands bring the most important, up-to-date information right to your inbox